-- 1. Conduct and Attendance.
-Governing Board members, committee members, and other CoC agents and employees must exercise care, diligence, and prudence when acting on behalf of the Lee County CoC.
-These individuals must timely complete work they have agreed to undertake on behalf of the CoC.
-In addition, they must attend Board and/or committee meetings and be prepared to discuss matters presented for their deliberation.
-Absence without notice or explanation for three meetings within a calendar year, or repeated failure to complete work assignments, will be grounds for removal from the Board and/or committee assignments. - 2.
-Conflicts of Interest. - a.
-Rules Regarding Conflict.
-Governing Board members must abide by 24 CFR Part 578.95 as noted in this section to avoid conflicts of interest and promote public confidence in the integrity of the CoC and its processes.
-Failure to honor these rules will be grounds for removal from the Board and any of its committees. - b.
-Conflicts. - i.
+- a.
 Individual conflict.
-No Governing Board member may participate in or influence discussions or resulting decisions concerning the award of a grant or other financial benefits to the organization that the member represents. - ii.
+No Governing Board member may participate in or influence discussions or resulting decisions concerning the award of a grant or other financial benefits to the organization that the member represents. - b.
 Organizational conflict.
 An organizational conflict of interest arises when, because of activities or relationships with other persons or organizations, the recipient or subrecipient is unable or potentially unable to render impartial assistance in the provision of any type or amount of assistance, or when a covered person's (see next section) objectivity in performing work with respect to any activity assisted is or might be otherwise impaired.
 Such an organizational conflict would arise when a board member of an applicant participates in decision of the applicant concerning the award of a grant, or provision of other financial benefits, to the organization that such member represents.
-It would also arise when an employee of a recipient or subrecipient participates in making rent reasonableness determinations under 24 CFR Part 578.49(b)(2) and 24 CFR Part 578.51(g), and housing quality inspections of property under 24 CFR Part 578.75(b) that the recipient, subrecipient, or related entity owns. - iii.
+It would also arise when an employee of a recipient or subrecipient participates in making rent reasonableness determinations under 24 CFR Part 578.49(b)(2) and 24 CFR Part 578.51(g), and housing quality inspections of property under 24 CFR Part 578.75(b) that the recipient, subrecipient, or related entity owns. - c.
 Other conflicts.
-For all other transactions and activities, the following restrictions apply: (1) No covered person, meaning a person who is an employee, agent, consultant, officer, or elected or appointed official of the recipient or its subrecipients and who exercises or has exercised any functions or responsibilities with respect to activities assisted, or who is in a position to participate in a decision-making process or gain inside information with regard to activities assisted, may obtain a financial interest or benefit from an assisted activity, have a financial interest in any contract, subcontract, or agreement with respect to an assisted activity, or have a financial interest in the proceeds derived from an assisted activity, either for him or herself or for those with whom he or she has immediate family or business ties, during his or her tenure or during the one-year period following his or her tenure.
+For all other transactions and activities, the following restrictions apply: - 1.
+No covered person, meaning a person who is an employee, agent, consultant, officer, or elected or appointed official of the recipient or its subrecipients and who exercises or has exercised any functions or responsibilities with respect to activities assisted, or who is in a position to participate in a decision-making process or gain inside information with regard to activities assisted, may obtain a financial interest or benefit from an assisted activity, have a financial interest in any contract, subcontract, or agreement with respect to an assisted activity, or have a financial interest in the proceeds derived from an assisted activity, either for him or herself or for those with whom he or she has immediate family or business ties, during his or her tenure or during the one-year period following his or her tenure. - 2.
+Exceptions.

-(2) Exceptions.
 Upon the written request of the recipient, HUD may grant an exception to the provisions of this section on a case-by-case basis, taking into account the cumulative effects of the criteria, provided that the recipient has satisfactorily met the threshold requirements: